AnthonyAndroulakis/ipyjs/README.md

 # ipyjs
 a Jupyter widget that lets you run JavaScript
+this is mostly for testing purposes